affinidi/affinidi-tdk/CONTRIBUTING.md

 5. Ensure to add `typedoc`'s types: `@description`, `@param`, `@returns` with proper description when introducing a new method.
 6. Avoid using variable names like `i` or abbreviations - names should be simple and unambiguous.
+7. We are using JSII to polyglot the TDK.
+Please refer to [JSII restrictions](https://aws.github.io/jsii/user-guides/lib-author/typescript-restrictions/) for Typescript.

 ## Pull Request Process